If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 - When you can stop using blackout curtains with your child

-- What to do if your toddler is afraid of the dark
+- What to do if your toddler is afraid of the dark – should you still use blackout curtains?

-If they are toddlers or older kids, they might even protest bedtime all the more because, “It’s still light outside!”
+If they are toddlers or older kids, they might even protest bedtime all the more because “it’s still light outside!”

 Common Questions About Blackout Curtains